MicrosoftEdge/MSEdgeExplainers/Foldables/explainer.md

 ![Foldable with the left segment of the window containing browser and location finder website, right segment containing calculator app](colored-boxes.svg)

-This is an illustrative example that demonstrates how to use the new enviroment variables to position content relative to the fold.
+This is an illustrative example that demonstrates how to use the new environment variables to position content relative to the fold.

 Box 1 `.blue` and Box 4 `.green` have a *width* and *height* of *100px*, however, the requirement for Box 2 `.yellow` and Box 3 `.pink` is to *fill the screen segment width* and have a height of *100px*